linsalrob/crAssphage/Local_crAssphage_Sequences/Poland/README.md

 make tree PRIMER=B
 ```

-As noted below, there is a trimmed version of the primer A sequence, and you can make that with
+As noted below, there are trimmed versions of the sequences for primers A and C, and you can make trees for those sequences with

 ```
 make tree PRIMER=A_trimmed
+make tree PRIMER=C_trimmed
 ```

 ## Primer A